Mathtodon/Mathtodon.github.io/another-page.md

 layout: default
 ---

-## Welcome to my Udacity Machine Learning Engineer Nanodgree Capstone project
+## Welcome to my Udacity Capstone project
+### This was completed as part of the Machine Learning Engineer Nanodgree Program

 _yay_